SerraKD/glimpse-of-future/README.md

 - Before the get nickname and get age methods were only checking if the input was in the correct format, by adding the length to loops I made sure that users could only enter a certain amount of characters.

+> 11. " Add a blank space infront of all text for better look on mock terminal" [main e36ad42]

+- On the Heroku mock terminal, all text was pushed too far to the left side, causing an unpleasing look for the game.
+I added a blank space in front of all print statement texts to fix this.

 ## Remaining Bugs

 - Users can input a message before the prompt.